 - Confidentiality: We practice strict confidentiality to ensure that the patient’s privacy and comfort level are always our top priority.

-- Risk Factors: We identify and monitor the risk factors that disproportionately affect the LGBT community and focus on LGBT-specific issues that impact the community.
+- Risk Factors: We identify and monitor the risk factors that disproportionately affect the LGBTQ+ community and focus on LGBTQ-specific issues that impact the community.
 Chosen Family Home Care does this for other high risk populations as well such as minorities and those in underserved communities of Philadelphia.

-- Advocacy and community connections: We link our patients to community partners and resources that are relevant in overcoming barriers to health and happiness within the LGBT community and the greater Philadelphia area.
+- Advocacy and community connections: We link our patients to community partners and resources that are relevant in overcoming barriers to health and happiness within the LGBTQ+ community and the greater Philadelphia area.
 These include mental health, housing, HIV/AIDS, employment, social connection, and financial resources for all of our diverse clients served.